What Happens If a Personal Injury Accident Aggravates a Pre-Existing Condition?

 Contact a Charlotte Personal Injury Lawyers Today

 Insurance companies will try to disqualify and undermine your claims for injury compensation by arguing about your pre-existing conditions.
-That’s why it is vital that you have a personal injury attorney from Randall & Stump, PLLC to fight for the compensation you deserve.
+That’s why it is vital that you have a personal injury attorney from Randall & Stump, Criminal Defense Attorneys to fight for the compensation you deserve.
 The mere presence of such a condition doesn’t automatically defeat your claim.
 If the accident causes an injury that aggravates your health, you may be entitled to damages.